-With the introduction of the new pension freedoms the key decision for many nearing retirement is between an annuity or pension drawdown.
-The advantage of annuity is your longevity risk is minimised but, when compared to pension drawdown, this comes at a cost.
+With the introduction of the new pension freedoms, the key decision for many nearing retirement is between an annuity or pension drawdown.
+The advantage of an annuity is your longevity risk is minimised but, when compared to pension drawdown, this comes at a cost.
 The decision between the two should be taken as part of your overall retirement income investment strategy.

-With an annuity your retirement income is guaranteed for life.
+With an annuity, your retirement income is guaranteed for life.
 If you die soon after retirement you generally lose out but if you live into your late 80’s and beyond then an annuity is a more attractive option.
 However, annuity values have remained relatively low over recent years with alternative options potentially offering potentially significantly better returns.

 Drawdown delivers the opportunity to make your own investment decisions to achieve higher returns and offers the opportunity to pass on whatever remains in your pension fund to children when you die.
-It is important to remember investment decisions must be appropriate to ensure your retirement income does not run out in retirement leaving you, and / or your partner, at the mercy of any state provision that may exist at the time.
+It is important to remember investment decisions must be appropriate to ensure your retirement income does not run out in retirement leaving you, and/or your partner, at the mercy of any state provision that may exist at the time.

 If choosing the drawdown option it is essential to put a strategy in place to ensure your retirement income investments deliver the required returns for many years after retirement.
 Recent research shows that those reaching retirement age in 2030 will on average live to over 85 years of age (Male) and over 87 years (Women).

 As a starting point establishing what the best annuity package may offer gives a baseline against which to measure the drawdown option.
 You may wish to minimise your drawdown on your pension funds by working for longer, on either a full-time or part time basis.
 You may even decide to continue to pay into your pension fund (up to specified limits) while you continue to work.